Title

 An amendment to Republic Act No. 53 exempts publishers, editors, columnists, or reporters from revealing confidential sources of news or information, subject to civil and criminal laws, unless demanded by the security of the State.

-The law protects the publisher, editor, columnist, or duly accredited reporter of any newspaper, magazine, or periodical of general circulation from being compelled to reveal their confidential sources.
+The protected persons are the publisher, editor, columnist, or a duly accredited reporter of any newspaper, magazine, or periodical of general circulation.

-Yes, the law explicitly states that the protection from revealing sources is without prejudice to liability under civil and criminal laws.
+No. The law explicitly provides that the protection is “without prejudice to his liability under the civil and criminal laws.”

-Only a court or a House or committee of Congress has the authority to compel the disclosure if it determines that the revelation is demanded by the security of the State.
+The exception applies only if the court or a House or committee of Congress finds that the revelation is demanded by the security of the State.

 Analyze Cases Smarter, Faster